 Mr. Boyarshinov’s defense attorney Olga Krivonos told OVD Info that he was charged with involvement in The Network on April 11.
 Ms. Krivonos cannot discuss the particulars of the case, since she was made to sign a nondisclosure agreement concerning the preliminary investigation.
 Mr. Boyarshinov has been charged with involvement in a terrorist community (Russian Federal Criminal Code Article 205.4 Part 2) and illegal possession of explosives (Russian Federal Criminal Code Article 222.1 Part 1).

 27-year-old Yuli Boyarshinov has worked the last several years as an industrial climber.
 From 2010 to 2015, he was a co-organizer of the Free Fair in Petersburg, events where people donated and took home all kinds of things free of charge.
-He played drums in the samba band Rhythms of Resistance and volunteered at animal shelters.
+He volunteered at animal shelters.

 Yuli Boyarshinov.
 Photo courtesy of Mr. Boyarshinov’s friends and OVD Info

 Mr. Boyarshinov was detained on the evening of January 21, 2018, in Petersburg’s Primorsky District, most likely accidentally.
 Several local residents told OVD Info that anti-drugs raids occured there frequently and police regularly stopped passersby.